My mom has breast cancer: what can I do?

 Sometimes, all it takes is a simple "Hi!" accompanied by a warm smile to initiate a conversation.
 Turning away, on the other hand, can be incredibly hurtful for someone who is grappling with the emotional weight of a scary illness.
 Mom yearned for the understanding and reassurance of her friends, hoping they would acknowledge her struggle and provide a comforting presence.

 Unfortunately, their avoidance only added to her feelings of isolation and vulnerability.

 It is important to remember that when a loved one is facing a difficult situation like breast cancer, your presence and support matter the most.
 Even if you're unsure about what to say, reaching out with a genuine greeting can make a world of difference.
 By showing up and being there for them, you offer solace and remind them that they are not alone.
 Let your compassion shine through, and together, we can help those with breast cancer find strength and comfort in the face of adversity.

 My mom has breast cancer: please don’t talk all-day

 There are some people who love visiting the sick but will make a day of it — and expect to be entertained.
 We dropped subtle hints when people talked all afternoon and drank endless cups of tea.

 Visiting someone with cancer is not a day out.
 People with cancer get fatigued really easily, and someone constantly talking, asking questions, and outstaying their welcome is exhausting.
 If you are visiting someone with cancer, keep your visit short so they have a chance to get some rest.
 They’ll appreciate your call.

 Getting the conversation right when someone has cancer is vital to support them when they need it the most.
 By knowing what not to say, you’ll be able to support your friends and family in a positive way.

-Jennifer Brown is a freelance writer from Seattle, Washington.
+Jennifer Brown, the author of "My mom has breast cancer: what can I do?," is a freelance writer from Seattle, Washington.